 In this post, we discuss the causes, course, and significance of the American Civil War (1861-1865).
-We will also see how Abraham Lincoln made a difference in history, in-spite of the opposition he faced.
+We will also see how Abraham Lincoln made a difference in history, in spite of the opposition he faced.

 The American Civil War: The Background

 When American won Independence from England in 1776, there were 13 colonies which formed a federal government.
 Colonies expanded from east coast to west forming 34 states by 1861.
-There were difference between states in the north and states in the south – which resulted in the American Civil War.
+There were differences between states in the north and states in the south – which resulted in the American Civil War.

 Causes of the American Civil War